jimken123/soda/docs/examples/connectors/structureddata/structureddata.md

 ## Setup

-1. Download and set up Sequence.
+1. Download and set up Phoenix.
 See the [quick start](../../../quick-start.md) for more info.
 2. Add the StructuredData connector.
    See [connectors](../../../quick-start.md#connectors) for more info on managing connectors.